 Sensory Integration Speech Therapy Activity Ideas.
-Sensory play, a critical component of early childhood development, is increasingly recognized for its benefits in speech therapy.
+Children with asd often experience an.
 Sensory integration (si) is the way that our senses (sound, touch, sight, smell, and taste) tell us what is happening in our environment through our brain so we can respond to those senses appropriately.

 Source: speechlanguageleague.com